rafaelcalcada/tmap/README.md

-# tmapper
+# TMapper

-Technology mapper for FPGAs based on And-Inverter Graphs (AIGs) and K-Cuts
+Technology mapper for FPGAs based on And-Inverter Graphs (AIGs) and K-Cuts.